tarrry/Fake-Hack/README.md

 # Fake-Hack
-How to install:
+# How to install:
 ```
 git clone https://github.com/tarrry/Fake-Hack
 ```

-How to use:
+# How to use:
+Termux
 ```
 cd Fake-Hack
 pip install -r requirements.txt